 Dive into Snowflake Data Cloud series, Part 5

 In the not-so-distant past, large data warehousing was reserved for the big companies – those, that could afford the high cost of hardware and compute power to support a data warehouse.
 But that was just the beginning of the significant up-front investments.
 Because of the complexity of the platforms companies also needed one or more database administrators and other IT staff members who maintained the resources or fixed software bugs.

 Then, entered Snowflake Data Cloud…

-…and times changed.
-Companies of any size are now able to obtain a cost-effective data warehouse they need.
-We’re not talking only about initial capex costs – you always need to think about the hidden charges, quotas and other penalties that sooner or later become frustrating.
-And when you have budgets and business plans you need to stick to, clear pricing for operating your cloud data warehouse is something you are grateful for.
+…and times changed (you can read more about it here).
+Companies of any size are now able to obtain the cost-effective data warehouse they need.
+We’re not talking only about initial CAPEX costs – you always need to think about the hidden charges, quotas and other penalties that sooner or later become frustrating.
+And when you have budgets and business plans you need to stick to, clear pricing for operating your cloud data platform is something you are grateful for.

 - No hardware to install, operating system or database software to deploy.
 There are no patches to apply or database upgrades to schedule.
 Near Zero Management when setting up.